 The crypto market has slowly bled out since January 2018 but we experienced a positive bounce from the $3300 low in February and the price is stabilising and seems to be slowly picking up the pace.
 It is understandable that people are somewhat reluctant to invest in Bitcoin but that’s why you can start with however much you can afford and using the Dollar-cost-averaging method mentioned above, you can slowly scale yourself in.

 Countries that are experiencing financial crises or corruption have currencies with hyperinflation (such as in Venezuela and Zimbabwe) are adopting cryptocurrencies faster than any other countries and it’s likely this will continue because Bitcoin can offer people financial freedom and protection from corruption due to its trustless, decentralised system.
 Less than 1% of the population use Bitcoin so it is still early, and definitely not too late!

-How to Invest in Bitcoin on our Recommended Platform in our Step-by-Step Guide:
+How to Invest in Bitcoin on our Recommended Platforms in our Step-by-Step Guide:

-Investing in Bitcoin can seem like an intimidating task at first, but our recommended platform eToro has made investing in Bitcoin and other cryptocurrencies easier than ever! eToro is a fully regulated platform which means your account and funds are completely secure.
+Investing in Bitcoin can seem like an intimidating task at first, but our recommended platform CryptoRocket has made investing in Bitcoin and other cryptocurrencies easier than ever!
 There is a great selection of cryptocurrencies to choose from and you can enjoy low fees.
-The platform also accepts many ways to deposit, including PayPal.

-How to Invest in Bitcoin (Step by Step)
+How to Invest in Bitcoin on Plus500 (Step by Step)

 Step 2: Fund your account